 U-M offers two options for basic good clinical practice (GCP) training for clinical trial study team members:

 - For biomedical clinical trails, U-M offers GCP training through the Collaborative Institutional Training Initiative (CITI).
 To access the CITI GCP course, you must first create a CITI account (free) and affiliate with the University of Michigan within CITI.
-See the CITI step-by-step instructions for details.

 - For social/behavioral clinical trials, the Michigan Institute for Clinical & Health Research (MICHR) offers the NCATS Social and Behavioral Best Practices course in My LINC.
 All U-M employees and students have access to U-M's My LINC training system through their uniqname and UMICH (Level 1) password.
 See the My LINC step-by-step instructions for details on how to register for the MICHR GCP course.